tls-attacker/SSH-Docker-Library/images/asyncssh/README.md

 Client authentication uses public keys.
 The authorized_keys folder contains one test key for the user with username *test*.
 The test_key folder contains the private key for user *test* for authentication.

+If you want to use your own keypair, add your public key to the authorized_keys folder, using your desired username as the filename.
+Note: Do not add a file ending (e.g.: .pub), as the simple server will treat it as part of the username.